Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/powerquad/fir_fast/readme.txt

 input data B are not changed, so they are converted to float format and saved to private RAM at the beginning.
-If the example runs successfully, the performance using optimized method is better than the nornal method.
+If the example runs successfully, the performance using optimized method is better than the normal method.

 Toolchain supported
 ===================
-- MCUXpresso  11.2.0
+- MCUXpresso  11.3.0
-- IAR embedded Workbench  8.50.5
+- IAR embedded Workbench  8.50.9
-- Keil MDK  5.31
+- Keil MDK  5.33
-- GCC ARM Embedded  9.2.1
+- GCC ARM Embedded  9.3.1

 Hardware requirements
 =====================